 20 Docker

-Docker containers ensure your Shiny applications are deployed with the necessary tools and resources (dependencies, libraries, etc.) without significantly interfering with the native operating system or hardware.
+Docker ensures your Shiny applications are deployed with the necessary resources (dependencies, libraries, etc.) without significantly interfering with the host operating system or hardware.

 With Docker, each Shiny application runs from an image in an isolated container, which ensures your app works consistently, regardless of where it’s deployed.1